br0sk/yiiron/README.md

     );

 In a more advanced appplication you would probably want to add more stuff to that config file or even merge in the `console.php` file.
 Be careful because the IronWorker runtime environment might not support everything that your production server supports, for more details have a look [here](http://dev.iron.io/worker/languages/php/#environment?rc=je1) and [here]( http://dev.iron.io/worker/reference/environment/?rc=je1) for more information on the runtime environment.

+**Tip:** You can since version 1.0.4 use the parameter `configFile` to set the path of the config file to be used by Yiiron.
+It always defaults to `config/console_ironworker.php`

 Now create a command line application by creating a file called **CronjobsCommand.php**(this is just an example it works fine with any command file name that Yii allows) and save it in the command folder in Yii, it will look something like this `/var/www/myapp/protected/commands/CronjobsCommand.php`.